-U.S. tech firms file legal brief opposing Trump's immigration ban
+U.S. tech firms file legal brief opposing Trump's travel ban

-Several technology giants, including Apple, Google and Microsoft, banded together on Sunday to file a legal brief opposing President Donald Trump's temporary immigration ban, arguing that it "inflicts significant harm on American business."
+Nearly 100 companies, including Apple (AAPL.O), Google (GOOGL.O) and Microsoft (MSFT.O), banded together on Sunday to file a legal brief opposing President Donald Trump's temporary travel ban, arguing that it "inflicts significant harm on American business."

-The brief, filed in the U.S. Court of Appeals for the 9th Circuit, included other top tech firms including Facebook, Twitter and Intel, as well as non-tech companies such as Levi Strauss and Chobani.
-In all nearly 100 firms, including eBay, Netflix and Uber signed onto the brief.
+The brief, filed in the U.S. Court of Appeals for the 9th Circuit, included Facebook (FB.O), Twitter (TWTR.N), Intel (INTC.O), eBay (EBAY.O), Netflix (NFLX.O) and Uber [UBER.UL], as well as non-tech companies such as Levi Strauss [LEVST.UL] and Chobani.

-Trump's temporary immigration ban, the most contentious policy move of his first two weeks in offices, faces crucial legal hurdles.

-His administration has a deadline on Monday to justify the executive order temporarily barring immigrants from seven mostly Muslim countries and the entry of refugees, after a federal judge in Seattle blocked it with a temporary restraining order on Friday.
+Trump's executive order of Jan.
+27, the most contentious policy move of his first two weeks in office, faces crucial legal hurdles.
+A federal judge in Seattle on Friday blocked the move, and the Trump administration has a deadline on Monday to justify the action, which temporarily barred entry to the United States by people from seven mostly Muslim countries, as well as suspending the U.S. refugee program.

-"The Order represents a significant departure from the principles of fairness and predictability that have governed the immigration system of the United States for more than fifty years," the brief stated.
+"The Order represents a significant departure from the principles of fairness and predictability that have governed the immigration system of the United States for more than fifty years," the brief from the companies stated.

 "The Order inflicts significant harm on American business, innovation, and growth as a result," it added.